Get involved with IEEE WIE

 To form an Affinity Group, complete the Affinity Group Petition Form (DOC, 100KB) and submit it to MGA.
 MGA will obtain the appropriate approvals and will notify you once the formation is completed.

-WIE members can meet colleagues with similar interests in promoting women in engineering and technology and participate in activities that support the WIE mission.
+IEEE Women in Engineering members can meet colleagues with similar interests in promoting women in engineering and technology and participate in activities that support the IEEE WIE mission.

 Affinity Group Management

 Affinity Groups are required to submit meeting, financial, and officer reports to IEEE MGA.
 Further information and report forms are available through IEEE MGA.

 Student Branch Affinity Groups should follow the reporting procedures required by their Student Branch Chapter.

 The IEEE MGA Operations Manual (PDF, 407 KB) contains information on procedures for running Affinity Groups.
 Student Branch Affinity Groups should review Sections 9.10, Student Branch Affinity Groups, and 9.8 Student Branch Chapters, and further discuss the formalities for reporting with their Student Branch as they may have their own additional procedures for reporting.

 Affinity Groups should review Section 9.9, Affinity Groups.

 Yes.
 An Affinity Group Chair job description is available.
 Other Section and Sub-unit officer job descriptions are also available.

 Please visit the Section and Subunit Officer Positions job descriptions for more information.